nilgradisnik/tennis-reservations/README.md

 ## `GET /reservations`

 List all hourly time slots.
-If available is `true` it means that time slot is available and `player` will contain a name of a player that made that reservation.
+If `available` is set to `true` it means that time slot is available and `player` will contain a name of a player that made that reservation.

 ##### Successful Response